 Chemical Pathology is another discipline in the field of Pathology which deals with the entire range of disease.
 It encompasses detecting changes in a wide range of substances in blood and body fluids (electrolytes, enzymes and proteins) in association with many diseases.
 In addition, it involves detecting and measuring tumour (cancer) markers, hormones, poisons and both therapeutic and illicit drugs.
 Evaluation of new technology and the development of new tests is an important focus area in this discipline.
 This applies particularly to emerging areas such as the use of molecular biology techniques in diagnostic tests.
 Specialist areas of interest include such topics as inherited metabolic diseases, trace metals and environmental monitoring, toxicology and nutrition, metabolic bone disease and disorders of blood lipids.

 Microbiology and Virology deal with diseases caused by infectious agents such as bacteria, viruses, fungi and parasites.
 Microbiologists and Virologists have roles both in the laboratory and directly in patient care.

+The HIV Pathogenesis Programme, Infection Prevention Control as well as the Optics and Imaging Centre are research units attached to School and based at the Nelson R Mandela School of Medicine campus.
 Research in this School has a strong laboratory focus reflecting the intimate role that the laboratory diagnosis of disease across the entire spectrum of medicine has in clinical care with particular emphasis to the predominant diseases seen in this province and country, including TB and HIV.
-The School is also affiliated with the new K-RITH institute which is funded by the HHMI.
+The School is also affiliated with the KwaZulu-Natal Research Institute for Tuberculosis and HIV (K-RITH) which is funded by the Howard Hughes Medical Institute (HHMI).